samsja/pydantic_config/README.md

 ## todo list

-- [] rename since pydantic_cli is already used on pypi
+- [] rename since pydantic_config is already used on pypi
 - [] add nice error message
 - [] add decorator to wrap function
 - [] add rich for ui